Reviewed By:

 ✔︎ Treatment information etc.

-An itchy and irritated scrotum can commonly occur due to fungal infections, excess sweating, skin allergies or inflammatory skin diseases like atopic dermatitis and psoriasis.
+An irritated and itchy scrotum, also informally referred to as itchy balls, can commonly occur due to fungal infections, excess sweating, skin allergies or inflammatory skin diseases like atopic dermatitis and psoriasis.

 Seek professional care if you experience any of the following symptoms